hyva-themes/magento2-react-checkout/docs/docs/payment-integration.md

       But in some cases, your payment method needs to use its own custom api methods.
 In this case, it should be defined inside `src/reactapp/src/paymentMethods/<yourPaymentMethod>/src/api/` directory.
 When you define your custom API methods, it will be good to follow the conventions we already using in `src/reactapp/src/api/`.

       You can use your custom API methods directly inside the components.
 No need to setup a context and passing the api method through that context.
 But if your payment method is so complicated and you need a context layer to manage it effectively, then feel free to adopt that approach too.

+  3. Most of the custom payment methods need to provide custom data as part of placing the order.
+In the Luma checkout, they send this extra information either via `additional_data` and/or via `extension_attributes` which are part of REST API method `save-payment`.
+In order to replicate the same in Hyvä React Checkout, it is vital to rely on the above REST API method.
+So there is a general hook `src/reactapp/src/hook/usePerformPlaceOrderByREST.js` available and it can be handy in payment integration in order to place an order.